Category: Schopenhauer

 Happiness and Schopenhauer’s philosophy of life

-Arthur Schopenhauer (1788-1860) had no problem to accept that he was an eccentric.
-In fact, he considered it a privilege to be categorized as an […]
+Arthur Schopenhauer (1788-1860) had no problem accepting that he was eccentric.
+In fact, he considered it a privilege to be categorised as an eccentric.
+He […]

 Categories